gutengeek/gtg-advanced-blocks/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 ----

+## GutenGeek - Powerful Page Builder Gutenberg Blocks

-[GutenGeek](https://gutengeek.com/) is a creative & advanced Gutenberg WordPress Builder plugin.This plugin comes with a lot of custom blocks, predefined sections that support to create page and post easily, without code requirement, specially designed for new Gutenberg WordPress Editor.
-With premade block style, you can build a page easily.
-It’s a complete solution to build your beautiful page and post without any line of code.
+[GutenGeek](https://bit.ly/3erGfwp) is a creative & powerful Gutenberg WordPress Block that comes with a lot of custom blocks editor, predefined sections to create content of page and post easily, no code requirements, specially designed for new Gutenberg WordPress Editor.
+With over 37+ additional blocks and true row and column building, Gutengeek gives you a true page builder experience for Gutenberg WordPress.
+It’s a complete solution to build your beautiful page and post without any line of code as in a truly page builder.
 Gutengeek is a user-friendly Page Builder Gutenberg Plugin with all necessary customizable features and advanced functionalities.

 [Gutengeek Block](https://gutengeek.com) || [Live Demo](https://libs.gutengeek.com/#/blocks) || [Documentation](https://docs.gutengeek.com/)

 [youtube https://www.youtube.com/watch?v=8vU2I3mxTNA]

+## The Easiest & Simplest Ways to Build Your Webpage Content Experience

 In order to support the features that are not available on default Gutenberg, Gutengeek has been developed many customizable blocks to let you take full control of your Gutenberg editor.
 Flexible to create your page more stunning as well as friendly mobile.

-Moreover, in the Gutenberg editor, Gutengeek offers all necessary high quality blocks features that allow you to create your page, post or landing page as you need.
+Moreover, in the Gutenberg editor, Gutengeek offers all necessary high quality Gutenberg blocks features that allow you to create your page, post or landing page as you need.

-Let’s spend few minutes on discovering Full Blocks Features of Gutengeek:
+Let’s spend few minutes on discovering Full features of Gutengeek - Advanced Gutenberg Blocks:

+## Advanced Gutenberg Blocks for WordPress - Gutengeek

-= 37+ High-customizable Blocks for Gutenberg Editor =
+* 37+ High-customizable Blocks for Gutenberg Editor
 * Modern & Responsive Layout Packs
 * High Customizable Row Columns
 * Flexible to Resize Column